1947 History, Fun Facts and Trivia

-The Superman radio show did a series called “Clan of the Fiery Cross” in which they exposed many of the KKK’s most guarded secrets.
+The Superman radio show did a series called “Clan of the Fiery Cross,” in which they exposed many of the KKK’s most guarded secrets.
 Membership dwindled in the months after the show.

 Meet the Press is the longest-running TV show in history.
 It began broadcasting in November 1947.

-Before The Flintstones, the first couple shown in a bed was actually from a sitcom called Mary Kay and Johnny (1947).
+Before The Flintstones, the first couple shown in a bed was from a sitcom called Mary Kay and Johnny (1947).

-The two-term limit for U.S. Presidency only came into effect in 1947, following Franklin D. Roosevelt’s four election wins.
+The two-term limit for the U.S. Presidency only came into effect in 1947, following Franklin D. Roosevelt’s four election wins.
 Before then, it was only a tradition to serve two terms, following the unofficial precedent set by George Washington.